You are here

 6. I am a Permanent Resident / Citizen of Australia having “No Visa Required” endorsement for Bangladesh.
-Is Australia’s travel restrictions applicable to me?
+Are Australia’s travel restrictions applicable to me?

 Australian citizens and permanent residents cannot travel overseas due to COVID-19 restrictions.
 Dual nationals/Permanent residents will need to have an exemption from the Australian Border Force Commissioner before they can leave Australia.
-Individuals can apply online for an exemption on the Australian Department of Home Affairs website.
+Individuals should apply online well in advance for an exemption on the Australian Department of Home Affairs website.

 7. Where can I get passport, visa and other consular information?